-Any development-related land use action will be required to comply with MICC Ch.
+This a non-project action.
+Any development-related land use action within the area affected by the proposed code amendments will be required to comply with MICC Ch.
 15.09, Stormwater Management Program, and Ch.
-19.07, Environment, which includes standards for erosion hazard areas.
+19.07, Environment, which includes standards for erosion hazard areas and other geologically hazardous areas.